Dupilumab in Allergic Fungal Rhinosinusitis (AFRS) (LIBERTY-AFRS-AI)

 The above information is not intended to contain all considerations relevant to a patient's potential participation in a clinical trial.

-- Who can participate: Participants must be at least 6 years old and have a diagnosis of AFRS.
-They should show signs of allergic reaction to fungi and have nasal polyps confirmed by a nasal endoscopy.
+• Who can participate: Participants must be at least 6 years old and have a diagnosis of AFRS, confirmed by specific tests such as IgE serology or skin testing for fungal sensitivity.
+Key factors include evidence of nasal polyposis and specific CT scan findings.
 Participants must weigh at least 15 kg.